Hyperrealism Painting Gloucester Road by Denis Peterson

 How does that relate to The Wall series then?

 In a big way.
 The Wall series paintings are based on an artificial (hyperreal) illusion of bourgeois city life virtually juxtaposed with an alternate reality: the commodification of poverty.
 It is the quintessential simulacrum - human suffering misperceived as simulation of alienation caught in a crumbling reality of disuse.
-When I undertook to paint Dust to Dust, I thought I would try to work directly from a photo by Hugh Hill.
-Working with a low res version presented a nice challenge.

-I knew that aside from the story that I needed to tell; the subjects needed to tell their stories as well.
-This required spending time on the street with the subjects... so I needed to take my own up-close photographs as records of our exchanges.
-Stephen Farthing ascribed the following observation about Dust to Dust in his book Art: The Whole Story (Thames and Hudson).
-"In this work, Peterson states that a man of insignificant social status who inhabits the lower strata of society has the same right to be portrayed in a painting as any other famous or important person.
-Moreover, he has the same right to have his humanity recognized.
-However, this painting has no intention of arousing sympathy."
+I knew that aside from the stories that I needed to tell; the subjects needed to tell their stories as well.
+This required spending time on the street with the subjects...
 In a similar fashion, Philip Guston aspired "to paint things as if one had never seen them before, as if one had come from another planet...to paint as a caveman would."
 New York's a big city for a caveman with a camera!
+And let's face it, does the art world need more paintings of neon signs or bowls of cherries?

 So then you really are a social realist?